mdt322/Taste-Of-Caribbean-App/README.md

 ## Getting Started

-*Visual studio used in the following steps
+*Visual studio and Node.js (version 20+) used in the following steps.
+Make sure to install those

 ### How to run the frontend